bohlinger/wavy/docs/tutorials_modelmod.rst

 Read model data
 ###############

 Model output can be accessed and read using the model_module.
 The model_module config file model_cfg.yaml needs adjustments if you want to include a model that is not present as default.
-Given that the model output file you would like to read follows the cf-conventions and standard_names are unique, the minimum information you have to provide are usually:
+Given that the model output file you would like to read follows the cf-conventions and standard_names are unique, the minimum information you have to provide are usually the following as illustrated with the WAVEWATCH III example:

 .. code-block:: yaml

-    My_nID:
+    ww3_4km:
-        name: My_Model_Name
+        name: ww3_4km
         download:
         wavy_input:
             src_tmplt: /Path/To/